MiroZe/Pet-Center/README.md

 # Pet-Center
 - Project: My Pet Center
-The project is hosted and you can visit it here : https://ze-pet-center.netlify.app
+-The project is hosted and you can visit it here : https://ze-pet-center.netlify.app
-Description: My Pet Center is a web application that provides a place to help your beloved pet find their match and make the world more beautiful, better, and fluffier.
+-Description: My Pet Center is a web application that provides a place to help your beloved pet find their match and make the world more beautiful, better, and fluffier.
             The project is with educational porposes!

 ## Installation